Genealogy of Jesus: Luke's genealogy

 This genealogy descends from the Davidic line through Nathan, who is an otherwise little-known son of David, mentioned briefly in the Old Testament.

 In the ancestry of David, Luke agrees completely with the Old Testament.
 Cainan is included between Arphaxad and Shelah, following the Septuagint text (though not included in the Masoretic Text followed by most modern Bibles).

 Augustine notes that the count of generations in the Book of Luke is 77, a number symbolizing the forgiveness of all sins.
 This count also agrees with the seventy generations from Enoch set forth in the Book of Enoch, which Luke probably knew.
 Though Luke never counts the generations as Matthew does, it appears he also followed hebdomadic principle of working in sevens.
 However, Irenaeus counts only 72 generations from Adam.

 The reading "son of Aminadab, son of Aram", from the Old Testament is well attested.
 The Nestle-Aland critical edition, considered the best authority by most modern scholars, accepts the variant "son of Aminadab, son of Admin, son of Arni", counting the 76 generations from Adam rather than God.

 Luke's qualification "as was supposed" (ἐνομίζετο) avoids stating that Jesus was actually a son of Joseph, since his virgin birth is affirmed in the same gospel.
-Some view that "as was supposed of Joseph" regards Luke as calling Jesus a son of Eli—meaning that Heli (Ἠλί, Heli) was the maternal grandfather of Jesus, with Luke tracing the ancestry of Jesus through Mary.
-Therefore, per Adam Clarke (1817), John Wesley, John Kitto and others the expression "Joseph, [ ] of Heli", without the word "son" being present in the Greek, indicates that "Joseph, of Heli" is to be read "Joseph, [son-in-law] of Heli".
-This view is strongly supported by the classical Jewish Rabbinical records, which state that Mary was the daughter of "Eli."
-This is also supported by the Jewish tradition of patrilineality that "the family of the mother is not called a family," further indicating that Luke is referencing Mary's genealogy (that, by marriage to Mary, Joseph was the son of Heli).
-There are, however, other interpretations of how this qualification relates to the rest of the genealogy.
+Some view that "as was supposed of Joseph" regards Luke as calling Jesus a son of Eli—meaning that Heli (Ἠλί, Heli) was the maternal grandfather of Jesus, with Luke tracing the ancestry of Jesus through Mary, his nearest blood relative, while listing Heli's son-in-law Joseph rather than Mary in order to maintain the patriarchal structure of the genealogy.
+D. A. Carson calls this reading "painfully artificial" and would not likely be deduced by readers.
+Likewise R. P. Nettelhorst calls this reading "unnatural and forced".
+There are other interpretations of how this qualification relates to the rest of the genealogy.
 Some see the remainder as the true genealogy of Joseph, despite the different genealogy given in Matthew.

 Comparison of the two genealogies

 The following table is a side-by-side comparison of Matthew's and Luke's genealogies.
-Converging sections are shown with a green (and yellow) background, and diverging sections are shown with a red background.
+Converging sections are shown with a green background, and diverging sections shown with a yellow background.